applicaster/developer.applicaster.com/book/quick-brick/Setup.md

 ### Native

 QuickBrick relies on the ZappAppleBuilder & Zapp-Android apps to run on devices or on the emulator.
-This means that you need to have fully functionnal ZappAppleBuilderS & Zapp-Android environment.
+This means that you need to have fully functionnal ZappAppleBuilder & Zapp-Android environment.
 This includes:

 - access to both ZappAppleBuilder & Zapp-Android repos